Bnjackson/js-notes/README.md

 #### Objects

 The object type is special.
 As they can contain multiple values, are mutable and are more complex than the primitive data types.
-Objects are used to store keyed collections of various data and more complex entities.
+Objects are used to store keyed collections of various types of data and more complex entities.

+In JavaScript both arrays and functions are objects, meaning they can be assigned to variables, passed as arguments to functions, and used like any other object.

 ### Primitive Data Types